enonic/old-xp-doc/doc/developer/search/indexed-content-properties.rst

 	Holds the id of the content, typically generated automatically in the form of a UUID.

 _manualordervalue
-	The order value used when child-content are ordered manually
+	The order value used when child-content is ordered manually

 _name
 	Holds the name of the content